ldeso/hugo-flex/README.md

 ## Example Site

 The official [hugoBasicExample](https://github.com/gohugoio/hugoBasicExample) repository may be used as an example site.
+For a complete starter template for using this theme with in-depth explanations, see [hugo-flex-example](https://github.com/scivision/hugo-flex-example).

 ## Configuration